Today you will learn everything there is to know about decarboxylation.

 - What you can make with marijuana once you have decarbed it

 Let’s jump right in, without any further ado.

 Exclusive bonus: If you’re using cannabis for medical purposes, feel free to download our free dosage eBook which explains the exact step-by-step process Dr. Dustin Sulak used to successfully treat more than 18,000 patients with cannabis, including the day-by-day dosage charts.

-The Greencamp definition of decarboxylation is as follows:
+Our definition of decarboxylation is as follows:

-Magic behind making weed a potent additive to food.
+Decarboxylation is magic behind making weed a potent additive to food.